TRANSITIONING TO CANVAS CLOUD ONLINE WORKSHOP

 What is the difference between our current, on-premise version of Canvas and Canvas Cloud?

 The new platform will offer new features, including enhanced quiz functionality, new annotation capabilities in SpeedGrader, and more advanced analytic tools.
+Learn more about feature differences between Canvas On-Premise and Canvas Cloud.

 Can I create sandbox courses on Canvas Cloud to experiment with content, tools and design?